Index of contents

 - Video Views increases the display of your video ads.

-- Lead Generation (Lead Generation) is the first objective of the Conversion phase and we could define it as the cousin of the Facebook Advertising Lead Adswith which it shares, after clicking on the ad's CTA, the collection of contact data via a form that is at least partially pre-filled, which can also be integrated, via Zapier, with your Email Marketing Automation such as SendInBlue, GetResponse, Aweber, Drip, Active Campaign.
+- Lead Generation (Lead Generation) is the first goal of the Conversion phase and we could call it the cousin of the Facebook Advertising Lead Adswith which it shares, after clicking on the CTA of the ad, the collection of contact data through a form at least partially pre-filled, which can also be integrated, through Zapierwith your Email Marketing Automation such as SendInBlue, GetResponse, Aweber, Drip, Active Campaign.

 - Conversions on the website, similarly to the Facebook Advertising objective of the same name, optimizes the chances of conversion, which can be created within the campaign or in the Account Assets (a section we'll see in a moment) and can be tracked thanks to the Insight Tag, a code snippet that allows you to track conversions and remarketing, thanks to the creation of Matched Audiences (which we'll talk about in the next lines).